Generative Patch Priors for Practical Compressive Image Recovery: Experiments

-\paragraph{Results} In table \ref{tab:real_dataset}, we show PSNR for all the baselines compared with \name+SC.
+\textbf{Results} Table \ref{tab:real_dataset} shows performance in terms of PSNR.
 In these experiments, we estimate the calibration parameters to be $a = 0.075 - 0.085;~b = 0.0$.
 The sensor gain $a$ varies for each image, which is expected since every image may require slightly different calibration settings.
 In the manual calibration setting, we use an average value of $a = 0.08,~b = 0.0$.
 We find that \name+SC is able to successfully recover a high quality image from the un-calibrated measurements, unlike all baseline approaches, resulting in a gain of ~4dB over the next best unsupervised method.
 We also observe that \name+SC provides better reconstructions when compared to ISTA-Net \cite{zhang2018ista}, which is a supervised technique.
 For reference, we show the manual calibration settings for both \name, and DIP, and observe that they are only marginally better than \name+SC.
-A few qualitative examples from the dataset along with all the reconstructions from the baselines in figure \ref{fig:sample_recon}.
+A few qualitative comparisons are shown in figure \ref{fig:sample_recon}.